How to match impedance of low-noise amplifier

 3. Active Matching

-- dynamic impedance adjustment Uses transistors/op-amps for
+- Uses transistors/op-amps for dynamic impedance adjustment

-- virtual resistances Feedback loops create
+- Feedback loops create virtual resistances

 -